-A balance bike is a lightweight, pedal-less child's bike which facilitates balance and propulsion.
-Children run along whilst seated, push off the ground to create forward movement and use a combination of their feet- and hand-operated brake to slow down and stop safely.
+A balance bike is a lightweight child's bike, without pedals, which facilitates balance and propulsion.
+Children run along whilst seated, push off the ground to create forward movement and use a combination of their feet- and hand-operated brake to slow and stop safely.

 Where is it delivered?

-Balanceability is delivered in schools, leisure centres, holiday companies and in the community by qualified Balanceability Instructors.
+Balanceability is delivered in schools, leisure centres, holiday companies and in local communities by qualified Balanceability Instructors.

 How is it delivered?

 Much like booking swimming lessons, children attend structured lessons that incorporate fun activities to help children develop gross motor skills, spatial awareness and bilateral co-ordination.
-Children are able to transition to riding a pedal bike in a safe, rewarding manner and are set on the way to enhancing their physical literacy.
+Children are able to transition to riding a pedal bike in a safe, rewarding environment, enhancing their physical literacy.

 The Balanceability programme is supported by Olympic Gold-medal winning cyclist Chris Boardman MBE, who says: